RobolinkInc/doc-v2/docs/zumi/blockly/Junior/03-Screen/05-happy.md

 ##### Description

-Displays a face with happy eyes on Zumi's screen
+Displays Zumi's happy eye animation on the screen.

 ##### Parameters